siberianfox/g2wiki/Digital-IO-(GPIO).md

    {di1ac | action | 0=none, 1=stop, 2=fast_stop, 3=halt, 4=reset
    {di1fn | function | 0=none, (see list below for more)

-- *Analog Input "Pin"*
+### Analog Input "Pin"
-  - May be a physical pin, or the output from an internal "signal"
+- May be a physical pin, or the output from an internal signal
 - The "pin" is configured in JSON via `ai`_N_
 - The value is not directly accessible, but may be assigned to a function that is exposed via JSON, such as `adc`_N_
   - Reads as a float value from `0.0` to `1.0`
   - The value is read-only (`adc`_N_ cannot be written)
 - May be disabled.
 Pins that don't exist will ignore attempts to enable them, and always report themselves as disabled (Throw a warning?)
 - Disabled pins, when read, will always read `0.0`
 - Analog inputs cannot _directly_ be waited on by `M101`, nor can they be _directly_ associated with a tool.
 Tool functions may be associated with an analog pin, however, and that may indirectly provide boolean values than can be waited on.
 (For example, a Heater may use an analog input for the temperature sensor, and then a wait can be used for when the heater is at temperature.)

    ***Configuration Values***